AFIT-R/afit-r.github.io/analytics/predictive/resampling.md

 We can apply this same approach to classification problems as well.
 For example, in the previous tutorial we compared the performance of a logistic regression, linear discriminant analysis (LDA), and quadratic discriminant analysis (QDA) on some stock market data using the traditional training vs. testing (60%/40%) data splitting approach.
 We could've performed the same assessment using cross validation.
 In the classification setting, the LOOCV error rate takes the form

 $$ CV_{(n)} = \frac{1}{n}\sum^n_{i=1}Err_i  \tag{3} $$

-where $Err_i = I(y_i \ne \hat y_i)$.
+where $$Err_i = I(y_i \ne \hat y_i)$$.
 The *k*-fold CV error rate and validation set error rates are defined analogously.

 Consequently, for the logistic regression we use `cv.glm` to perform a *k*-fold cross validation.
-The end result is an estimated CV error rate of .25. *Note: since the response variable is binary we incorporate a new cost function to compute the estimated error rate in Eq.
-3*
+The end result is an estimated CV error rate of .5. (*Note: since the response variable is binary we incorporate a new cost function to compute the estimated error rate in Eq.
+3*)

 ```r